Mosaic plot

 Mosaic plot showing cross-sectional distribution through time of different musical themes in the Guardian's list of "1000 songs to hear before you die".

 A mosaic plot, Marimekko chart, Mekko chart, or sometimes percent stacked bar plot, is a graphical visualization of data from two or more qualitative variables.
 It is the multidimensional extension of spineplots, which graphically display the same information for only one variable.
+Although the term spineplot was originally used by Hummel to describe univariate graphs, Cox points out that the term has also been broadly applied to displays of two or more variables.

-It gives an overview of the data and makes it possible to recognize relationships between different variables.
+The mosaic plot makes it possible to visualise relationships between different categorical variables.
 For example, independence is shown when the boxes across categories all have the same areas.
 Mosaic plots were introduced by Hartigan and Kleiner in 1981 and expanded on by Friendly in 1994.